pyarmak/entrada-1x-docs/user/docs/exams/post.md

 * Click ‘Add New Exam Post’.
 * You will be guided through a multi-step wizard to configure your exam post.
 Complete each section, noting the following:
 **Exam:**
+* When posting an exam to an event, you will only be able to access courses and events with which you are affiliated.
+So, for example, a pcoor can only access events in the course for which s/he is the listed pcoor.
+Someone with an admin role will be able to access all events.
 * Click 'Browse Events'.
 Note that a search bar is included in the resulting window.
 * Click on a course title.
 * Click on the appropriate curriculum period or click 'Show All Events'.
 * Click on the appropriate event.
 * Select an event using the drop down menu.
+* To go back a step at any point in selecting an event, click on the breadcrumbs (three dots) near the top of the search box.
 * Exam Title: Modify the exam title if necessary.
 * Description: This is just for internal use.
 * Instructions: This field will be displayed to learners on the exam intro page.